fivdi/i2c-bus/README.md

 - options - an optional options object

 Synchronous open.
 Returns a new Bus object.

 The following options are supported:
+- forceAccess - A boolean value specifying whether access to devices on the I2C bus should be allowed even if they are already in use by a kernel driver/module.
+Corresponds to I2C_SLAVE_FORCE on Linux.
+The valid values for forceAccess are true and false.
+Optional, the default value is false.

+### openPromisified(busNumber [, options])
+- busNumber - the number of the I2C bus/adapter to open, 0 for /dev/i2c-0, 1 for /dev/i2c-1, ...
+- options - an optional options object

+Asynchronous open.
+Returns a Promise that, when resolved, yields a PromisifiedBus object.

+The following options are supported:
 - forceAccess - A boolean value specifying whether access to devices on the